-4.1.1 Models for ECEC in 0-20 ${ m cm}$ depth
+4.1.1 Models for ECEC in 0-20 cm of depth

-Figure 2 shows the change of RMSE during model building ing (10-fold cross-validation).
-The small root mean squared error (RMSE) of 0.428 log mmolc kg-1 after the gradient boosting step - with coefficients shrunken by the algorithm - could further be reduced (cross-validation RMSE 0.422 log mmolc kg-1) by removing covariates and by factor aggregation.
-Aggregating factor levels resembles shrinking of coefficients of such covariates.
+Figure 2 shows the change in RMSE during model building (10-fold cross-validation).
+The small root mean square error (RMSE) of 0.428 log mmolc kg-1 after the gradient boosting step - with coefficients shrunken by the algorithm - could further be reduced (cross-validation RMSE $0.422 \log \text{mmol}{c} \text{kg}^{-1}$ ) by removing covariates and through factor aggregation.
+Aggregating factor levels resembles the shrinking of coefficients of such covariates.